commercelayer/commercelayer-sdk/README.md

   const skus = await cl.skus.list({ sort: { created_at: 'desc' } })
   ```

-Check our API reference for more information on how to [sort results](https://docs.commercelayer.io/developers/sorting-results).
+ℹ️ Check our API reference for more information on how to [sort results](https://docs.commercelayer.io/developers/sorting-results).
 </details>

 <details>